narkissos/M83/README.md

-# Gleipnir
+# M83
-A new type of converged network
+M83 is a type of converged blockchain network